ivan-josef/Solve-Python-HackerRank/README.md

 ### The challenge

-The challenge is to solve all easy exercises and ten medium exercises de python do site HackerRank
+The challenge is to solve all the easy exercises and ten medium python exercises from the HackerRank website

 ## My process